GIP-ITC-UniversityTwente/semantic_integration/req.md

     });
 </script>

-If you are able to see the results of the query then congrutulation, you are done with all the prerequsits.
+If you are able to see the results of the query then congratulation, you are done with all the prerequisite.

 If you see something like:
 <img src="CORS_NO.png" alt="CORS_NO">
 Then follow the next step.

 - **Step 9.**  Enable the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 Open the settings window of GraphDB by double-clicking the GraphDB icon in the system tray.
 Enable the CORS support by running the command `-Dgraphdb.workbench.cors.enable=true` .
 Click *Save and Restart*.
  <img src="CORS_YES.png" alt="CORS_YES">

 Try to query the data via YasGUI as described in [**Step 8**](#step8).